5 Must-Have Essential Oils You Need to Get a Strong Start

 Let me be very clear.
 There are many quality essential oil brands.
 It’s difficult, if not impossible, to declare one brand superior to them all.

-It’s important you understand terms like therapeutic grade, 100% pure, or the only ____ essential oils are marketing terms and claims that likely give you exactly no real information on the brand’s quality.
+It’s important you understand terms like therapeutic grade, 100% pure, or the only ____ essential oils are marketing terms that likely give you exactly no real information on the brand’s quality.

 That’s not to say that quality is just another stab in the dark.
 There are brands that I wouldn’t recommend purchasing for any reason at all.
 Little bottles of “essential oils” sold in stores or online at prices too good to be true aren’t worth your money and may even be harmful.

-But there’s also no need to default to the most expensive brand.
-Price doesn’t necessarily equate quality.
+But you also don’t need to default to the most expensive brand.
+Price doesn’t necessarily equate to quality.

 - provide batch-specific GC/MS reports for all of the essential oils they sell (these reports tell you what chemical constituents are in the oil and alert the brand to any adulteration),

-- use certified organic or wild-crafted plant material in the distillation or extraction process,
+- use certified organic or ethically wild-crafted plant material in the distillation or extraction process,

-- label their essential oils with the source botanical’s common name, botanical name, and country of origin,
+- label their essential oils with the source plant’s common name, botanical name, and country of origin,

 - have a commitment to environmental sustainability,